prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 </details>
 <p></p>

 The second argument, `requestInfo`, is for extra information and helper methods provided by the core framework.
+This includes:

-For now, this includes `requestInfo.PbsEntryPoint` which is commonly used to determine if the request is for AMP or Long Form Video Ad Pods and the currency conversion helper method `ConvertCurrency(value float64, from, to string) (float64, error)`.
-This object will be expanded in the future to also include an extension unmarshalling helper method.
+- `requestInfo.PbsEntryPoint` to access the entry point of the bid request, commonly used to determine if the request is for AMP or for a Long Form Video Ad Pod.
+- `requestInfo.GlobalPrivacyControlHeader` to read the value of the Sec-GPC Global Privacy Control (GPC) header of the bid request.
+- `requestInfo.ConvertCurrency` a method to perform currency conversions.

 The `MakeRequests` method is expected to return a slice (similar to a C# `List` or a Java `ArrayList`) of `adapters.RequestData` objects representing the HTTP calls to be sent to your bidding server and a slice of type `error` for any issues encountered creating them.
 If there are no HTTP calls or if there are no errors, please return `nil` for both return values.
 Neither slices may contain `nil` elements.